 - Certificates Earned

 Your program may be tightly controlled, and you know exactly who is participating and when.
-Open-enrollment programs allow for less control, so a report that shows how many people enrolled will help you understand interest.
+On the flip side, open-enrollment programs allow for less control, so a report that shows how many people enrolled will help you understand interest.

 Logged in vs. completions

 It’s easy to focus on the successful completion rate in a course (see below section on certificates).
 But comparing that information to the number of logins, you’ll find some interesting trends.
 Contrasting numbers in these training metrics point to a gap somewhere in your program: If the numbers are even — good job!
 You’ve got great engagement from beginning to end.
 If not, you can start to see deeper.

 In this example above of the diversity training course, seven times the number of people logged in vs. completed.
 This tells you that many people started the course but dropped out before finishing.
 It’s a good idea to measure this so you can identify any barriers to completion.
 Sometimes this is poor alignment with participants (i.e., the wrong people are signing up for the course).